xavier-orcutt/chinle-primarycare-scheduler/README.md

 The model relies on three main inputs:

-1. Calendar – the date range over which the schedule will be built (see `utils/calendar.py`)
+1. Calendar – the date range over which the schedule will be built (see `utils/calendar.py`).
-2. Data – inpatient assignments and leave requests (see `data/inpatient.csv` and `data/leave_request.csv`)
+2. Data – inpatient assignments and leave requests (see `data/inpatient.csv` and `data/leave_request.csv`).
-3. Rules – codified constraints that define how providers can be scheduled
+3. Rules – codified constraints that define how providers can be scheduled.

 ### Rules